-To ensure the integrity of the procurement process as determined by the Procurement Officer:
+To ensure the integrity of the procurement process as determined by the Head of Financial Services:

-- All proposed invitations to tender or requests for quotation that are not in compliance with the contract documentation or standard terms and conditions issued by a relevant professional body, will be reviewed by the Authority's legal advisors; - Any proposed Invitations to Tender which are subject to the Public Contract Regulations (2015), or which are deemed to be of high risk, must be reviewed by the Authority's legal advisors;
+- All proposed invitations to tender or requests for quotation that are not in compliance with the contract documentation or standard terms and conditions issued by a relevant professional body, will be reviewed by the Authority's legal advisors. - Any proposed Invitations to Tender which are subject to the Procurement Act 2023, or which are deemed to be of high risk, must be reviewed by the Authority's legal advisors.

-Any proposed contract where there is any deviation from the contract terms in the Invitation to Tender must be reviewed by the Authority's legal advisors.
+Any proposed contract where there is any deviation from the contract terms in the tender notice must be reviewed by the Authority's legal advisors.